-The University of Tennessee College of Medicine Chattanooga is one of three statewide campuses providing excellence in medical student and postgraduate physician education.
-The UTCOM Chattanooga sponsors eight residency programs and three fellowships, with 147 active residents in training.
-In addition, approximately 100 medical students annually complete a portion of clinical training in their third and fourth years.
+Based at Erlanger Health System, the University of Tennessee Health Science Center College of Medicine, Chattanooga, is one of four statewide campuses providing excellence in medical student and postgraduate physician education.
+The UTCOM Chattanooga sponsors 10 residency programs and nine fellowships, with 186 active residents and fellows in training in partnership with Erlanger Health System.
+In addition, more than 100 medical students annually complete a portion of clinical training in their third and fourth years.

-The recently completed UTCOM Skills Lab is a state-of-art facility to support training in basic surgical and technical skills for medical students and residents, and practicing physicians.
+The UTCOM Skills and Simulation Lab is a state-of-art facility that supports training in basic surgical and technical skills for medical students and residents, and practicing physicians.